ramisha-anwer/nust-connect/README.md

-<p align="center">##⚠️This Project is still under progress⚠️ </p>
+<p align="center">⚠️This Project is still under progress⚠️ </p>

 # NUST Connect

+NUST Connect is our online system designed to guide students and employers through the co-op process.
+A professional job-seeking online platform for students and alumni to connect and network with industry professionals and NUST Placement office.

 ![Demo](demo.gif)

 **_Built using React JS, Redux, Firebase & Styled-Components_** within a week.

 ## 🚀 Objectives
-* Students can collaborate with each other to work on a project.
+👉 Students can collaborate with each other to work on a project.
-* NPO can post job/internship opportunities for students.
+👉 NPO can post job/internship opportunities for students.
-* Alumni can refer students for job openings in their current organisation.
+👉 Alumni can refer students for job openings in their current organisation.
-* Students can create their profile to showcase their skills and upload resumes.
+👉 Students can create their profile to showcase their skills and upload resumes.
-* Hiring managers can find candidates with appropriate skills/experience.
+👉 Hiring managers can find candidates with appropriate skills/experience.
-* Employers can schedule interviews .
+👉 Employers can schedule interviews .
-* A Community place where students share their experience, guide and discuss academic/professional concerns.
+👉 A Community place where students share their experience, guide and discuss academic/professional concerns.

 ## Features and Functionality

--   Login using Google (Firebase Authentication)
+📚 Login using Google (Firebase Authentication)
--   Create a new post
+📚   Create a new post
--   Share photos and videos (React player for videos)
+📚   Share photos and videos (React player for videos) 📚   Like posts
--   Like posts
--   Realtime update likes and posts
+📚   Realtime update likes and posts
--   Auto authenticate user on refresh
+📚   Auto authenticate user on refresh
--   Sign Out
+📚   Sign Out

 ## How to build your own..?